-- Access
+- Access.

-- Pre-planning
+- · Pre-planning.

-- Planning
+- Planning.

-- Plan Review
+- Plan Review.

-Generally, there have been improvements in participant satisfaction at each stage of the pathway in this quarter, except for the Pre-Planning stage.
-There is still work required to improve participant understanding of the NDIS process and what happens next for individuals at each stage of the process.
+The participant satisfaction this quarter have been mixed in all planning stages.
+For the access stage of the pathway, it is not possible to compare the results this quarter with those from prior periods due to small numbers.
+Generally, there is still work required to improve participant understanding of the NDIS process and what happens next for individuals at each stage of the process.